vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 To add a function to a data source, we do the following:
 1. **Declare** the function in the data source's `Functions` attribute.
 This step declares the name, parameters, and return type of the function.
-1. **Define** the function in the data source's `ExecuteFunctionOverride` function.
-This step defines the actual implementation of the function.
+1. **Define** the function in the `ExecuteFunctionOverride` function.
+This step defines the implementation of the function.

-The data source's `Functions` attribute is a `CustomListFunctionDefinitionCollection` that contains zero or more `CustomListFunctionDefinition` objects.
-Each `CustomListFunctionDefinition` declares a single function.
+### Declare the function

 Here's what our Cat List data source looks like, after we declare the sum function:

 {% highlight csharp %}
 protected override CustomListDefinition GetDefinitionOverride()